Mio-sha512/plugin.video.tv2play/README.md

 7. Read [this](http://kodi.wiki/view/Add-on_structure#fanart.jpg) and drop a addon background into the `resource` folder and name it `fanart.jpg`.
 8. End up with a beautiful Kodi addon!
 Good for you :) Maybe you want to [share it with us](http://kodi.wiki/view/Submitting_Add-on_updates_on_Github)?

-### Debugging
-To get the debug logging to work, just set the global kodi logging to true and the debug logging in your addons settings.